dani2442/dani2442.github.io/content/essays/creativity/index.md

 ## A simple picture of the trap

 Assume the circles represent the "nearby" ideas you can easily access.
-Person B has more knowledge, but that also means more well-worn paths - so exploring outside the circles feels less worth it.
+Person B has more knowledge, but that also means more well-worn paths, so exploring outside the circles feels less reward-cost effective.

 ![A sketch of exploration vs. fixation](image.png)

-This is why a surprisingly effective creative habit is: **think first, search later** - and "search" now includes querying AI.

 ## Evidence (and what it actually implies)

-Richard Hamming makes the point bluntly in "You and Your Research" [[1]](#references):
+Richard Hamming was one of the first to point this out in "You and Your Research" [[1]](#references):

+> **- Question:** How much effort should go into library work?\
-> If you read all the time what other people have done you will think the way they thought.
-If you want to think new thoughts that are different, then do what a lot of creative people do - get the problem reasonably clear and then refuse to look at any answers until you've thought the problem through carefully...
+> **- Hamming:** It depends upon the field.
+I will say this about it.
+There was a fellow at Bell Labs, a very, very, smart guy.
+He was always in the library; he read everything.
+If you wanted references, you went to him and he gave you all kinds of references.
+But in the middle of forming these theories, I formed a proposition: there would be no effect named after him in the long run.
+He is now retired from Bell Labs and is an Adjunct Professor.
+He was very valuable; I'm not questioning that.
+He wrote some very good Physical Review articles; but there's no effect named after him because he read too much.
+If you read all the time what other people have done you will think the way they thought.
+If you want to think new thoughts that are different, then do what a lot of creative people do - get the problem reasonably clear and then refuse to look at any answers until you've thought the problem through carefully how you would do it, how you could slightly change the problem to be the correct one.
+So yes, you need to keep up.
+You need to keep up more to find out what the problems are than to read to find the solutions.
+The reading is necessary to know what is going on and what is possible.
+But reading to get the solutions does not seem to be the way to do great research.
+So I'll give you two answers.
+You read; but it is not the amount, it is the way you read that counts.

-Hamming's claim isn't "don't read".
-It's: **separate phases**.
-First generate your own model of the problem; then read to correct, expand, and connect it.
+Another interesting extension of the already known Arthur C. Clarke quote might be:

+> "If an elderly but distinguished scientist [or AI] says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong."\
+> — Arthur C. Clarke.

 Creators in other fields describe the same intuition in plain language:

 > "Film is not the art of scholars but of illiterates."\
-> -Werner Herzog
+> —Werner Herzog

 > "I want them [models or actors] to be intact, virgin.
 What I want from them is the unknown."\
-> -Robert Bresson
+> —Robert Bresson

 These quotes can be read as an argument for **protecting the unknown**: leaving room for accidents, misreadings, and naive attempts that experts would reject too early.

 ## How to use AI without losing originality

-AI is not the enemy; premature convergence is.
+> **AI is not the enemy; premature convergence is.**

 Research on human-AI ideation is still young, but it is already clear that how you use these tools matters: they can act like a fast "example generator", which is helpful for coverage but risky for fixation if you consult them too early [[8, 9]](#references).

-One practical workflow:
+One practical workflow I have seen recommended is:

 1. **Write your "pre-AI" draft**: your best explanation, outline, or sketch from memory.
 2. **Force divergence**: list 5-10 alternatives (inversions, constraints, different audiences, different mediums).